 Satellite image from NIMBUS-3 of Hurricane Camille approaching land in the Gulf Coast.
 Source: NOAA

 Second on the list of Category 5 hurricanes to hit the US is Hurricane Camille.
 Camille ended up leaving a profound mark on US hurricane history.
-When Camille landed along the Mississippi Gulf Coast on August 17, 1969, it had a central pressure of 909 millibars; however, wind speeds were unknown as the Camille destroyed any wind-recording instruments during its landing.
+When Camille landed along the Mississippi Gulf Coast on August 17, 1969, it had a central pressure of 909 millibars; however, wind speeds were unknown as Hurricane Camille destroyed any wind-recording instruments during its landing.
 Some estimate the wind speeds reached 200 mph at the coast.
 Even without this information, it is still considered one of the most intense hurricanes ever to hit the US, affecting a handful of states.

 As Camille moved inland, it rapidly weakened but continued to bring devastating impacts.
 About 75 miles inland, wind speeds of 120 mph were recorded.
 Even well inland, the storm’s effects were severe, with reports of strong winds and significant flooding.
 Camille’s powerful storm surge and rainfall resulted in extensive damage, particularly along the Gulf Coast.
 More than 20,000 acres of corn were flattened in Mississippi and Alabama, mainly by Camille’s strong and intense winds.